Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 decide to wait out the gusts.
 As it was, we were the water around noon.
 Wind was from the south again and we made good time.

-Because of the wind, we left my planned, more open route, and went through the &ldquo;fiddly bits&rdquo; to reach the portage to Shelley Lake.
-Most of the shore is burnt.
+Though the route I had planned to the portage to Shelley Lake is easier to navigate, it was open to the wind.
+So, we went through the &ldquo;fiddly bits&rdquo; of the islands on the western side of Kawnipi.
+Much of the shore is burnt and as we turn west towards the creek, even more of it is burned.

 The portage is very close to the rapids and all we could see of it were down, burned trees.
 It might've been cleared, but the way the terrain was, we had to